GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 1. Windows Operating System (OS) (e.g., computer, mobile device): Vista and forward<!--includes Windows Servers?-->
 2. Browsing with Microsoft IE/Edge to an intranet website using an TLS/SSL certificate issued by a Federal PKI CA that validates to COMMMON or the Federal Bridge Certification Authority (FBCA).
 > _(**Note:**&nbsp;&nbsp;Apple Safari and Mozilla Firefox are **not** impacted.)_
-4. <!--Receiving?-->Opening a Microsoft Outlook email that was digitally signed using a certificate issued by a Federal PKI CA that validates to COMMON or the FBCA.
+4. Opening a Microsoft Outlook email that was digitally signed using a certificate issued by a Federal PKI CA that validates to COMMON or the FBCA.
 5. Opening a Microsoft Office document that was digitally signed with a certificate issued by a Federal PKI CA that validates to COMMON or the FBCA.
-6. Using an application that relies on the Microsoft Trust Store (for example, smartcard login).<!--This is pretty significant!
+6. Using an application that relies on the Microsoft Trust Store (for example, smartcard login).<!--This is pretty significant.
 Our Network Admin says smartcard login is an application that relies on MS Trust Store.
 Should be 2nd item above??
 Other application examples?-->

 {% include alert-info.html content="If you're unsure whether your applications will be affected, email us at: **FPKI@gsa.gov**." %}